 Successful completion is required.
 The examination is offered in English only and is based on the Blueprint of Knowledge statements.
-These statements incorporate the basic principles of neurofeedback in the blueprint areas that a candidate should know and are part of the application packet.
+These statements incorporate the basic principles as outlined in the Blueprint of Knowledge Statements for Neurofeedback.

 Any concern which occurs during the written examination must be brought to the attention of the proctor immediately.
 Any issue not brought to the attention of the proctor should be reported in writing to BCIA within three days of the examination.
 Failure to do so may result in BCIA declining to take the issue into consideration.

 If the candidate feels that an error was made in the scoring of the written examination, he/she may request a rescoring of the examination.
 This request must be in writing and accompanied by a rescoring fee of $50.

 Time Frame for Completing Certification Requirements